DongZhaoXiong/Text-to-Cloth-GAN/README.md

 # Text To Cloth Generative Adversarial Network(TC-GAN)

-This was done using the TensorFlow platform.
-Skip Thought Vectors is used to process the text descriptions, and TC-GAN algorithm is used to generate the cloth image.
+In previous work(https://github.com/DongZhaoXiong/C-DCGAN.git), the generation of clothing images depended on the classification of data sets.
+In this work, Skip Thought Vectors is used to process the text description and TC-GaN algorithm is used to generate the fabric image.
+The experiment was completed using the TensorFlow platform.
 Here is the model structure.

 <div align=center>
 <img src="https://github.com/DongZhaoXiong/Text-to-Cloth-GAN/blob/main/TC-GAN%20network.png" >